iamsorenl/ngram_project/README.md

 ## Project Overview

-N-Gram models are essential for language modeling, capturing probabilities of word sequences in a text corpus.
+N-Gram models are used for language modeling by capturing probabilities of word sequences.
 This project supports:

 - **Unigram, Bigram, and Trigram Models** using Maximum Likelihood Estimation (MLE).
-- **Interpolated N-Gram Model** that combines multiple N-Gram models using linear interpolation for better predictions.
+- **Interpolated N-Gram Model** combining multiple N-Gram models through linear interpolation for enhanced predictions.
-- Evaluation using perplexity scores on different datasets.
+- Evaluation through perplexity scores on different datasets.

 ---

 ## Requirements

-To set up the project, ensure you have the following dependencies installed:

 - Python >= 3.7